schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 5- After it read the text you can open Edge and click on the button "Voice Options" on the top-right to chose a better voice, the ones with "Online" in the name run on the cloud and are AI-based and generally better

-6- Press right click while the red box is visible to cancel scan.
-Press left click while box is visible to save that selected area, mousing over that area will automatically select it, click a saved area to unsave it.
+6- Press left click while box is visible to save that selected area, mousing over that area will automatically select it, click a saved area to unsave it.

+7- Press right click while the red box is visible to cancel scan.

-7- Press F9 to stop the script
+8- Press F9 to stop the script

 _**Known issues:**_